-Although inert or practice munitions (potentially containing small smoke charges) would not themselves pose a UXO threat, they may be visually in distinguishable from live ordnance, as their markings may have corroded or otherwise deteriorated over time.
+Inert or practice munitions (potentially containing small smoke charges) would not themselves pose a UXO threat, but they may be visually indistinguishable from live ordnance, as their markings may have corroded or otherwise deteriorated over time.
+Any munitions expended should have conformed to NATO specifications and would have been clearly marked as to their contents (explosive or otherwise).